haidaralfarizy/haidaralfarizy/README.md

-# 👋 Hi, I’m Haidar
+# I’m Haidar
-I'm a high schooler at SMA Labschool Kebayoran, who is interested in technology, science, and sports.
+A high schooler at SMA Labschool Kebayoran, who is interested in technology, science, and sports.

 ## 📝 Skills
 - Python